Insect migration: Orthoptera

 Short-horned grasshoppers sometimes form swarms that will make long flights.
 These are often irregular and may be related to resource availability and thus not fulfilling some definitions of insect migration.
 There are however some populations of species such as locusts (Schistocerca gregaria) that make regular seasonal movements in parts of Africa; exceptionally, the species migrates very long distances, as in 1988 when swarms flew across the Atlantic Ocean.

 Odonata

 Dragonflies are among the longest distance insect migrants.
 Many species of Libellula, Sympetrum and Pantala are known for their mass migration.
 Pantala flavescens is thought to make the longest ocean crossings among insects, flying between India and Africa on their migrations.
 Their movements are often assisted by winds.

 Coleoptera

 Ladybird beetles such as Hippodamia convergens, Adalia bipunctata and Coccinella undecimpunctata have been noted in large numbers in some places.
 In some cases, these movements appear to be made in the search for hibernation sites.

 Heteroptera

 Some Oncopeltus fasciatus will journey from northern states and southern Canada to southern states; others will overwinter where they are.
-Murgantia Histrionica relies on seasonal winds on the Missippi valley for travel.
+Murgantia histrionica relies on seasonal winds on the Mississippi valley for travel.

 Homoptera

-Leafhoppers Macrosteles fascifrons and Empoasca fabae rely on seasonal winds on the Missippi valley for travel.
+Leafhoppers Macrosteles fascifrons and Empoasca fabae rely on seasonal winds on the Mississippi valley for travel.